natask/gestures/README.md

         -   may need to install `daemonize` by hand.
 If on Arch, I recommend `daemonize-git` from AUR.
         -   may want to look at where it places things and if that meets your setup.
         -   adds user to the input group.
-        -   what you truly need from this repo are gestures.conf, gestures, getConfig.py.
+        -   what you truly need from this repo are gestures.config, gestures, getConfig.py.
 Everything else is just dependencies.
         -   asks to replace config file if found.
 Saves a backup as default to avoid pain.
 -   **uninstallation:** -   run ./uninstall.sh
     -   removes everything except that what was installed by the package manager.
 To uninstall those, remove `evtest` and `daemonize`.